softrockstarr/react-tic-tac-toe/README.md

 # Tic Tac Toe

 This was originally a code-along to learn React.
 This little tic tac toe game was built while following a tutorial found in the React docs (https://reactjs.org/tutorial/tutorial.html).
-Once complete, I decided to take it further by completing the extra tasks, and then I updated the look with some simple styling and a few media queries to make it a bit more responsive.
+Once complete, I decided to take it further by completing the extra tasks offered at the bottom of the tutorial, and then I updated the look with some simple styling and a few media queries to make it a bit more responsive.

 # Getting Started with Create React App